How to keep your mind active when you’re stuck inside

 Zoom has become popular as perfect for some yoga sessions, as you can take a beginner’s class and the instructor can help to direct your form.

 New Zealand’s lockdown was certainly unprecedented, but few could have guessed one of the biggest outcomes of level four – flourgeddon.
-Our entire country got baking, and from beautiful homemade breads to scrumptious scones and cupcakes, every bubble benefitted from extra treats.
+Our entire country got baking, and from beautiful homemade breads to scrumptious scones and cupcakes, every bubble benefited from extra treats.

 Be sure to share your home-made goods on platforms such as Instagram.
 This platform is designed for beautiful photos, especially those containing yummy food.
 You can even tag your culinary masterpiece using a hashtag and then check out what other fellow bakers are up to as well.